-Click Find & merge to see a list of potential duplicate items.
-This search looks first for matches in the
+Click Find & merge at the bottom of the Inventory Items tab listing to see potential duplicate items.
+This search looks for matches in the

-Item name field.
-These also override other matching content except for item codes.
+Item code field.
 No other fields are considered.

-Brilliant Industries has a new inventory clerk who mistakenly creates three different inventory items for the same table lamp without checking the existing list.
-To make matters worse, the clerk does not follow consistent practices when defining the new items.
-So inventory of one item is spread among three.
-Fortunately, an alert appears:
+Brilliant Industries has inventory clerks who mistakenly create two different new inventory items for the same table lamp already in Manager’s system without checking the existing list.
+To make matters worse, the clerks do not follow consistent practices when defining the new items.
+So inventory of one item is spread among three, with different purchase and sales prices:

 Brilliant’s inventory manager notices the problem and clicks Find & merge.
 Manager returns a list of matches.
-In this case, because item codes were used correctly, all three duplicates are found, even though names and descriptions do not match:
+In this case, because item codes are inconsistent, only the first two are found: